Nonequilibrium quantum heat transport between structured environments: Summary

 \ack

 We gratefully acknowledge Camille Lombard Latune and Erik Aurell for helpful discussions and feedback on the manuscript.
 We also thank the Centre for High Performance Computing (CHPC) of South Africa for generous allocation of computing time.
-This work is supported by funding from the South African Quantum Technology Initiative (SA QuTI) through the Department of Science and Innovation of South Africa.
+This work is supported by funding from the South African Quantum Technology Initiative (SA QuTI) through the Department of Science and Innovation of South Africa and the National Research Foundation (Grant number UID:65212).